bitcoinops/bitcoinops.github.io/_topics/en/vaults.md

   - title: Design and code for a CTV-based vault
     url: /en/newsletters/2022/03/16/#continued-ctv-discussion

+  - title: Proposal to use simple vaults as one benchmark for comparing different covenant designs
+    url: /en/newsletters/2022/04/27/#suggested

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Python-vaults